by Niklas Göransson

 – On the one hand, there are bands like WATAIN who have their trinity, their core – you know, they stand by each other.
 The same obviously goes for Set Teitan, Alvaro, and I guess the new drummer.
 You can see that they work as a pack and there’s somehow unity without forcing anything.
 And then there are acts you wonder how they can even do or create anything since you wouldn’t be able to imagine them being in the same room as each other.

-– Once and once only have I been part of a musical project which displayed some sort of strong bond, and I really didn’t enjoy the experience – it felt wrong, as if I didn’t belong at all.
+– Once and once only have I been part of a musical project displaying some sort of strong bond, and I really didn’t enjoy the experience – it felt wrong, as if I didn’t belong at all.
 I was so used to ANTAEUS and anything else I’d ever done, it was way too intrusive being among individuals willing to spend time with me.
 It made no sense.
 When I choose musicians to work with, I decide based upon their skills, background and whether I respect them.
 Not their drinking abilities, party mode, or family values.

 I must say that it would truly be a shame if this was the end of MkM’s live activity.
 In the rare occasion where unforeseen mishaps of varying severity didn’t prevent him from taking the stage, it was entirely clear that this is where he was in his artistic element.
-Last we heard from him on Bardo Methodology was the print-exclusive addendum to the ANTAEUS interview in #1; he’d just arrived at Iceland’s Oration Festival to perform live with AOSOTH.
+Last we heard from him in Bardo Methodology was the print-exclusive addendum to the ANTAEUS interview in #1; he’d just arrived at Iceland’s Oration Festival to perform live with AOSOTH.

 – Amazing location, a festival well-worth attending.
-Oration Festival was also our final performance, we were forced to cancel our remaining festival appearances and gigs due to this project I mentioned.
+Oration was also our final performance, we were forced to cancel our remaining festival appearances and gigs due to this project I mentioned.
 Which is good!
 Better to end on that note than a show in a middle of nowhere with bands I couldn’t care less for.

 Dares one hope that ANTAEUS guitarist Set has had a change of heart in recent times?
 Perhaps a few years away from what performing live with this band entails will have been enough to forget why he gave it up in the first place.

-– And now you’ll get the answer you wouldn’t have expected; out of us two of, Set has been the one talking about possibly performing live in our area.
+– And now you’ll get the answer you wouldn’t have expected; out of us two, Set has been the one talking about possibly performing live in our area.
 He can’t do long-distance trips due to his pain.
 His condition has improved since we stopped performing, and I know he attended more gigs than myself lately and that people approached him regarding this.
 To be honest, out of ten shows, maybe one would’ve had ’okay’ conditions and didn’t end with us pissed off afterwards.
 I also have to manage the band, its line-up and all the usual bullshit – it’s a waste of precious time that I don’t have, and the cost is beyond my current budget.

 Judging by feedback, it would appear as if much of the readership found significant entertainment value in my interviewee’s various misfortunate escapades and recollections thereof.
 However, I can only imagine that the man himself finds it significantly easier to contain his laughter.
-From my anecdotal recollection, it seems as if this almost transcendental ill luck of his has been a permanent feature throughout his entire earthly existence.
+From my anecdotal recollection, it seems as if this almost transcendental ill luck has been a permanent feature throughout his entire earthly existence.

 – Kind of… as far as I can remember, since well around teenage years.
 But who knows – perhaps we’re now seeing the end of a dark forty-two-year-old cycle, giving way to the dawning golden age?
 You did teach me how to view things in a more constructive manner, so my heart is firmly set on a brighter tomorrow.
 Such as death, and preferably soon.